Login to Kubernetes clusters

 1. Odin version 1.4.1 and above is required for this to work.
 Please use brew install dream11/tools/odin to upgrade to Odin's latest version.

 2. User needs to install Kubernetes plugin to login to Kubernetes clusters.
-The steps to install the same can be found here - .
+The steps to install the same can be found here - Github Documentation for installing kubernetes plugin.

 Steps to login to kubernetes clusters